 A hard-nosed, workhorse forward whose relentless engine and offload game have made him a valuable asset for multiple NRL clubs.

-Adam Elliott's rugby league path has been defined by resilience and effort.
-Not the biggest nor the flashiest forward, he carved out his NRL career through sheer work rate.
-Emerging from the Canterbury-Bankstown Bulldogs, he became known for his non-stop motor, making tackle after tackle and charging into defensive lines with a fearlessness that belied his frame.
-His game is built on effort areas: quick play-the-balls, persistent support running, and a dangerous offload that keeps attacks alive.
-While his time at the Bulldogs ended tumultuously, he rebuilt his career and reputation with stints at the Newcastle Knights and the Canberra Raiders.
-At Canberra, he found a crucial role as a middle-forward leader, his experience and grit providing balance to a dynamic pack.
-In 2024, he joined the South Sydney Rabbitohs, bringing his trademark toughness to another club with championship aspirations, proving that consistency and heart are always in demand.
+Adam Elliott carved out an NRL career through sheer work rate, not size or flash.
+Emerging from the Canterbury-Bankstown Bulldogs, he made tackle after tackle and charged into defensive lines with fearlessness.
+His game is built on quick play-the-balls, persistent support running, and a dangerous offload that keeps attacks alive.
+After his time at the Bulldogs ended tumultuously, he rebuilt his career with the Newcastle Knights and the Canberra Raiders.
+At Canberra, he became a middle-forward leader, his experience and grit balancing a dynamic pack.
+In 2024, he joined the South Sydney Rabbitohs, bringing his trademark toughness to another club with championship aspirations.

 1981–1996